Meet an FMCA member who leads a nonprofit organization that helps combat veterans transition to civilian life.

 At the start of each journey, Sean spends a week with the veterans, teaching them how to use their gear and doing all he can to ensure their success.
 That requires him to travel across 35 states each year.

 At first, he drove an old military truck.
-It had been donated, restored, and converted into an RV.
+He donated, restored, and converted it into an RV.
 Breakdowns were frequent.
 After a catastrophic one, Sean received a call from a donor who generously offered to provide whatever the organization needed.
 Sean chose a brand-new 2014 Winnebago Travato.
 Within a year, the Type B motorhome had racked up 60,000 miles.

 “I can count on one hand the number of times I’ve stayed at an actual RV park,” Sean said.
 “Ninety-nine percent of the time I’m boondocking.”
 He’s married, but his wife, Sandy, rarely joins him on the road, because he’s often gone for a month at a time.